gammu/gammu/readme.txt

    will be unavailable (of course, still show somewhere link to Gammu source and info about it).

-   If you think, I break GNU GPL and situation is not clear, I could maybe change license to different (like LGPL).
+   If you think, that I break GNU GPL and situation is not clear, I could maybe change license to different (like LGPL).
 -------------------------------------------------------------------------------
 Q. How can I help in writing this software ?